Faculty in Residence Fellowship

 - Open to LAS BA/BS students only

 - Open to both residential and commuter students.

 - 20-25 students per FY LC Seminar

 - Students in each FY LC Seminar will be placed in a companion first-year course.

 Faculty in Residence Fellows receive a one-bedroom unfurnished apartment that includes utilities, internet, and free access to laundry facilities.

 FY LC Seminars provide students an opportunity to engage with faculty and their peers on topics of intellectual and social significance in a small class environment and reflect the faculty members’ intellectual interests.
 Limited to 20-25 students each, these once-in-a-lifetime courses promote exploration of majors, intellectual exchange, critical thinking, and community.

 FY LC Seminars reflect the mission and values of the Purchase College community.
 Faculty develop seminars topics around categories as outlined in the Community Values as outlined in the Strategic Plan such as: Social Justice, Engaged Community, Exploration of Major Disciplines, Sustainability, Free Speech and Introductory Research.

 Each faculty member can apply for up to $300 in funding for a class trip or other out of class program.

-A peer mentor is assigned to each seminar and responsible for leading a 50-minute weekly discussion with seminar students.
+A peer mentor is assigned to each seminar.